-The Development of Christian historical Messianism in dialogue with German Jewish thought.
+The Development of Christian Historical Messianism in Dialogue with German Jewish Thought

-One of the most iconic phrases associated with the Second Vatican Council was “the signs of the times” (Matt.
-16, 3), which referred to the Church’s newly initiated attempt to positively recognize history and the impact of human intervention on historical progress.
-Consequently, landmark events of the twentieth century, such as the Cuban revolution (1959), Vatican II and its liturgical renovation, Mao’s cultural revolution (1966-1976), the youth protests of 1968, and the Medellín Episcopal Conference (1968), were all interpreted by the Argentinian “Movement of Priests for the Third World” (active between 1967-1976), as well as by most Latin American liberation theologians, as “signs of the times.”
+One of the most iconic phrases associated with the Second Vatican Council (Vatican II) was “the signs of the times” (Matt.
+163), referring to the Church’s new initiatives to positively acknowledge historical events and the impact of human intervention on historical progress.
+Consequently, landmark events of the twentieth century, such as the Cuban revolution (1959), Vatican II and its liturgical reforms (1962–1965), Mao’s cultural revolution (1966–1976), the youth protests of 1968, and the Medellín Episcopal Conference (1968), were all interpreted by the Argentinian “Movement of Priests for the Third World” (active between 1967–1976), as well as by most Latin American liberation theologians, as “signs of the times.”
 The idea that critical events created new opportunities for human progress directly links these priests with twentieth-century Jewish thinkers, like Hermann Cohen, Franz Rosenzweig, Ernst Bloch and Walter Benjamin, who were responsible for the development of the concept of historical messianism in European thought.

-Conversely, some Catholic theologians were concerned that the new emphasis of the Church on salvation in history or on struggles for liberation was "Judaizing."
-This is the case of one of the central theologians of the twentieth century, Hans Urs von Balthasar (1905-1988).
+Conversely, some Catholic theologians, notably Hans Urs von Balthasar (1905–1988), one of the central theologians of the twentieth century.were concerned that the Church’s new emphasis on salvation in history or on struggles for liberation was “Judaizing.”

-In this chapter I analyze the explicit and implicit dialogue between the Jewish notion of historical messianism and Catholic theologians, and the tension it created for the traditional Christian vision of history.
+In this chapter, I analyze how Catholic theologians explicitly and implicitly engaged the Jewish conception of historical messianism, and how this dialogue created tension for the traditional Christian vision of history.

 Ernst Bloch and Gustavo Gutierrez: Hope as a Source of Social Change

-The German Jewish thinker Ernst Bloch (1885 Ludwigshafen – 1977 Tübingen) was especially inspirational for Latin American liberation theologians.
-His books Geist der Utopie (1918), Das Prinzip Hoffnung (1954-1959), and Atheismus im Christentum (1968) significantly influenced Christian post-Holocaust German theologians, whose theologies ended up being deeply influential for liberation theology, particularly the work of the Lutheran Jürgen Moltmann (b.
+The German Jewish thinker Ernst Bloch (Ludwigshafen, 1885 – Tübingen, 1977) was especially inspirational for Latin American liberation theologians.
+His books Geist der Utopie (1918), Das Prinzip Hoffnung (1954–1959), and Atheismus im Christentum (1968) significantly influenced Christian post-Holocaust German theologians, whose theologies were ultimately played a prominent role in liberation theology, particularly the work of the Lutheran Jürgen Moltmann (b.
 1926) and the Catholic Johann Baptist Metz (b.
 1928).
-Through these theologians, and through his work itself, Bloch’s ideas arrived to Latin America.
+Through these theologians, and through his work itself, Bloch’s ideas reached Latin America.

 The Peruvian theologian and political activist Gustavo Gutierrez (b.
-1928), considered one of the fathers of liberation theology, mentions Bloch several times in his famous book Teología de la liberación, Perspectivas (1971) both independently and through his influence on Moltmann and Metz.
-Gutierrez borrows the concept of the “Principle of Hope” from Bloch, which he describes as the impetus for a Christian renaissance based on new priorities.
-The main characteristic of man, says Gutierrez in Bloch’s name, is his capacity for dreaming, which differentiates him from other living creatures.
-However, this is not a passive dream of a better future, but an active dream, capable of subverting reality.
+1928), considered one of the fathers of liberation theology, mentions Bloch several times in his famous book Teología de la liberación, Perspectivas (1971), discussing both Bloch’s work itself and Bloch’s influence on Moltmann and Metz.
+Gutierrez borrows the concept of the “Principle of Hope” from Bloch, which Gutierrez considers the impetus for a Christian renaissance based on embracing new priorities.
+Drawing on Bloch’s work, Gutierrez argues that the defining characteristic of humans is the capacity for dreaming, which differentiates humans from other living creatures.
+This dream is not a passive one of a better future, but rather an active dream, capable of subverting reality.
 Gutierrez sees in Bloch’s “Principle of Hope” a call for revolutionary activism, a transformative force capable of intervening in human history.

-I am interested in exploring the intellectual encounter between the German-Jewish thinker influenced by a particularly Jewish experience of migration and exile from totalitarianism, and a peripheral Catholic theologian and political activist.
+This intellectual encounter of a peripheral Catholic theologian and political activist with Bloch, a German-Jewish thinker influenced by a particularly Jewish experience of migration and exile from totalitarianism, is of particular interest in the context of this research.

-Juan Carlos Scannone and Emmanuel Levinas: The Other, Latin American People and Liberation Philosophy.
+Juan Carlos Scannone and Emmanuel Levinas: The Other, Latin American People and Liberation Philosophy

-The last case study is the analysis of another intersection between center and periphery, through the personal and conceptual encounters between Emmanuel Levinas (Lithuania 1906 – France 1995) and the Argentinian Jesuit Priest and philosopher Juan Carlos Scannone (b.
-1931).
-Levinas’ Jewish and philosophical roots are distinctly German, and his work can be seen as a ‘translation’ of these German roots to the French speaking space.
+The last case study, examining the personal and conceptual encounters between Emmanuel Levinas (Lithuania, 1906 – France, 1995) and the Argentinian Jesuit Priest and philosopher Juan Carlos Scannone (b.
+1931) involves an analysis of another intersection between center and periphery.
+Levinas’s Jewish and philosophical roots are distinctly German, and his work can be seen as a “translation” of these German roots to the French-speaking space.